ksun4176/GuildBuild_Discord/api/README.md

 4. Once you commit, creat a merge request (I like merge requests because you can create a checklist of things you want to tackle)

 To create/update a database:
-1. Install dependencies using `npm install`.
+1. Install dependencies using `npm install`
 2. In your `.env` file, add `SQL_URL="mysql://{user}:{password}@{host}:{port}/{dbName}"`
    - E.g., `SQL_URL="mysql://root:supersecretpassword@localhost:3306/GuildBuild"`
-3. Create the database using `npm run migrate`.
-This will also seed test data for you to play around with.
+3. Get the most up to date database schema using `npm run migrate`.
+This will also seed test data for you to play around with
-   - If you only need to seed data, use `npm run seed`
-4. At this point, your database should be up to date.
-If you need to update the schema now, follow the next steps:
+4. If you need to update the schema, follow the next steps:
-5. TODO: Create a migration
+5. Make changes in prisma/schema.prisma
-6. Update your database using `npm run migrate` again.
+6. Create a new migration using `npm run migrate -- --name <name your migration>`
-7. If you need to update seed data, follow the next steps:
+7. If you need to update seed data, do so in `prisma/seed/seed.ts`
-8. Keep seed client in sync with your database using `npm run postmigrate`.
-9. Update `prisma/seed/seed.ts` with revised data.
-10. Test our your new seed using `npm run seed`
+8. If you only updated seed data (and not the schema) you can stip steps 4-6 and just test your new seed using `npx prisma db seed`

 To start a development server, run these commands in terminal:
 1. Install dependencies using `npm install`.